While there is no cure for lymphedema, options for managing and treating it include non-surgical and surgical treatment options.

 Laser therapy: Help reduce limb size, decrease hardening, and prevent fluid from re-accumulating.

-The UPMC Centers for Rehab Services offers a network of women's health physical therapists that specialize in lymphedema treatment and management.
+The UPMC Rehabilitation Institute offers a network of women's health physical therapists that specialize in lymphedema treatment and management.

 Lymphaticovenular bypass is a highly technical microscopic surgical procedure involving tiny incisions in the arm or leg.
 Using specialized microscopic tools, surgeons redirect the lymphatic fluid to drain through small veins.
 Since the incisions are not deep, there is little post-operative pain and the patient can go home within a day.